kuomuchi/pangtingder/README.md

 * web crawler
     * tool: fetch, cheerio
     * method: API, HMTL
+    * HMTL description: catch the universities coruses in Taiwan, there has a problem about 'text', becouse big5.
+When getting the HTML, it will become garbled.
+I'm use 'JavsScript text doctor' to decoding HMTL.
+    * API description: when I catch the coursera HTML, It was very hardful to decode, Totally unable to catch the point about courses data, So I'm using fetch to request courses data.

 * auto execution
     * control method: Databases, Express API, Node-corn
     * Use node-corn automatic start function to update courses.
 From client admin account can use api to control datebases, when function are runing it will keep listen databases status.
 ![auto_work](./public/images/auto_work.jpeg)

+# Test Account

+* Normal user
+    * emal: user1
+    * password: 123456

+    * emal: user2
+    * password: 123456

+    * emal: user3
+    * password: 123456

+    * emal: user4
+    * password: 123456

+* Admin user
+    * Introduction: this account can vary simple to edit courses 、 blockade the account 、 update mark and courses on this website.
+    * email: admin
+    * password: admin